ggandor/lightspeed.nvim/README.md

 #### Bidirectional search

-By mapping to the special key `<Plug>Lightspeed_omni_s`, you can search in the whole window area, instead of just a given direction.
+By mapping to the special keys `<Plug>Lightspeed_omni_s` and `<Plug>Lightspeed_omni_gs`, you can search in the whole window or tab page, instead of just a given direction.
 In this case, the matches are sorted by their screen distance from the cursor, advancing in concentric circles.
 This is a very different mental model, but has its own merits too.

 ### 1-character search (f/t)